 You will take off your clothes below the waist.
 You'll have a gown to drape around your waist.
-You will then lie on your back on an examination table.
-Your feet will be raised and supported by stirrups.
+You will then lie on your back on an examination table with your feet supported by footrests.
 This is similar to having a pelvic examination or Pap test.

 Samples of fluid inside the vagina are then collected with a swab.

 You may feel some discomfort when the speculum is put in, especially if your vagina is irritated and tender.

 There is little chance of having a problem from a bacterial vaginosis test.

 There is no abnormal discharge in the vagina.